*** Offer valid for groups of 20 or more ***

 Beaune, the wine capital

-Famous monuments: Hospices de Beaune and Château du Clos de Vougeot
+Famous monuments: Hospices de Beaune, Château du Clos de Vougeot and Château de Savigny les Beaune.

 Day 1 Arrival in Beaune